cloudmesh-community/book/chapters/prg/python/python.md

 Here a and b are the 2 arguments and a*b is the expression whose value is returned as an output.

-Also we don't need to assign Lambda function to a variable.
+Also, we don't need to assign the Lambda function to a variable.

 ``` python
 (lambda a, b : a*b)(3*5)
 ```

-Lambda functions are mostly passed as parameter to a function which expects a function objects like in map or filter.
+Lambda functions are mostly passed as a parameter to a function which expects a function objects like in map or filter.

 ### map {#s-python-map}